Difference Between Salary and Wages

 - From the definitive perspective, salary is the cost of acquiring or retaining human resources that are deployed by the organization for running the business.

-- From the accounting perspective, Salary is an expense to the company and are recorded monthly or weekly in the payroll account.
+- From the accounting perspective, Salary is an expense to the company and are recorded monthly or weekly in the payroll accountPayroll AccountPayroll Accounting is the accounting function within a Company that involves management, recording, determining, & the analysis of its employees’ compensation.
+This includes calculating salaries, taxes, commissions, gross wages, & bonuses etc. .

-- For example, in the United States, the range of salary is highly influenced by the market forces and in Japan seniority, the structure of the society and the ongoing tradition play a major role to decide on the range.
+- For example, in the United States, the range of salary is highly influenced by market forces.
+In Japan, seniority, the structure of the society, and the ongoing tradition play a major role in deciding on the range.

 What are Wages?